standardgalactic/zet/about.md

 permalink: /about/
 ---

-I do research on the interplay between software, compilers, architecture and microarchitecture in microprocessors resulting in system prototypes, patents and papers.
+My research revolves around the interplay between software, compilers, architecture and microarchitecture in microprocessors resulting in system prototypes, patents and papers.
 I have worked on formal verification of ARM processors, formalising ARM's